 Due to the size and thickness of laptops, most parts are soldered onto the motherboard.
 As a result, you don’t have much scope for upgradability.

 In most gaming laptops, you should be able to add more random access memory (RAM) and storage in the form of solid-state drives (SSD).

 You may be able to upgrade the battery to one with a higher capacity, but this is not always the case.
 Wi-fi cards can also be swapped out for better variants, but only on some laptops.

 Framework, founded in 2020, is the only manufacturer currently allowing you to build your laptop from the ground up.

 They have a DIY variant, where you can choose the CPU, memory, storage, OS, and power brick to charge the device.
-You can also decide what ports you need, along with additional storage options.
+You can also decide what ports you need and additional storage options.